 You also need to find out what information will be relevant in this new area.
 It should be directed by the end-user’s needs.
 Are they looking for detailed insight, or a “broad brush” overview?
 An encyclopaedic text, or specialist articles?
 News, government sources or commentary?
 Do you need to investigate foreign sources?

 Tips for contract negotiation

-Negotiations take time, and rushing through the process won’t serve anyone well; unfavourable terms, overpaying for services, poor customer relations, etc. To successfully negotiate a contract, you have to tackle it step by step, going through the easier relationship building aspects first, then working your way through the more difficult issues.
+Negotiations take time, and rushing through the process won’t serve anyone well; unfavourable terms, overpaying for services, poor customer relations, etc. To successfully negotiate a contract, you have to tackle it step by step, going through the easier relationship-building aspects first, and then working your way through the more difficult issues.

 Whatever your library management strengths and weaknesses, get comfortable with negotiating skills.
 Ask for internal assistance, if necessary.
 You might have access to a procurement team, or have an ally in the finance or marketing team.
 There are also courses to learn more about negotiating - get signed up and it might pay dividends.

 Using a content aggregation solution: Getting the right resources to the right people

 Your content has to reach the right audience.
 Creating an efficient content distribution strategy isn’t easy.
 Content overload coupled with a bad distribution process is usually the recipe for a disaster that can paralyse an entire system.
 Identifying bottlenecks in the process can help you find solutions.

 Look at every current awareness newsletter, forwarded email, chance encounter, intranet page, research request, induction, or departmental meeting as an opportunity to advertise your content delivery services.
 You can connect in many ways:

 - An email sign-off with an inviting Call-To-Action (CTA) might send people to a library services webpage so you can sell them new and existing services using your content.